mscaudill/openseize/.github/CONTRIBUTING.md

 > duplicate effort.

 ### Requirements

 1. PRs must have a reference url to an existing issue that describes why the issue or feature needs addressing.
-2. PRs must pass code quality checks with `pylint` and pass static type checking with `mypy`.
+2. PRs must pass code quality checks with `pylint` and pass static type checking with `mypy` where appropriate.
 3. PRs must have unit test with `pytest` that cover the changed behavior.

 ### Setup

+1. Open an issue to discuss the changes you would like to see in Openseize.
+2. Fork Openseize's master branch and create a local branch for your change.
+3. Sumbit your fantastic PR!

 ### Modifications

 When modifying Openseize, please follow [Google's code style]( https://google.github.io/styleguide/pyguide.html) for documenting modules, classes and functions.
 Additionally, Openseize is transitioning to using type annotations.
-When adding new code or modifying existing code that lacks annotations, we ask that you use or insert missing annotations.
+When adding new code or modifying existing code that lacks annotations, we ask that you use annotations or insert them as needed.
 All pull request will have isort, pylint and mypy automatically run during a merge so please run each of these code quality checkers/formatters on the files you change prior to submitting your pull request.
 You can create a development environment in conda or venv by using our development environments defined in the [develop.yml]( https://github.com/mscaudill/openseize/blob/master/develop.yml) (conda) or [pyproject.toml]( https://github.com/mscaudill/openseize/blob/master/pyproject.toml) (pip)